webplatform/docs/html/elements/meter/index.md

 </li>
 <li id="attribute-form"><b>form</b>
 <ul>
 <li>This attribute associates the meter with a form.
 It is not required, even if the meter is associated with a form.
-For example, it could be used with a donation form, and attached to an [http://docs.webplatform.org/wiki/html/elements/input input] of type range or number.
+For example, it could be used with a donation form, and attached to an [http://docs.webplatform.org/wiki/html/elements/input input] of type [http://docs.webplatform.org/wiki/html/elements/input/type/range range] or [http://docs.webplatform.org/wiki/html/elements/input/type/number number].
 </li>
 </ul>
 </li>